Convergence of sublinearly contracting horospheres: Introduction

 \end{introcor}

-The above Corollary \ref{introcor:visibility} appears in the paper \cite{QingZalloum1} by Qing and the author, however, our argument in that paper is incomplete as it relies on Corollary 9.9 of Chapter \RNum{2}.9 in \cite{BH1} which doesn't hold in the full generality of proper complete CAT(0) spaces.
-This was pointed out to the author by Merlin Incerti-Medici.
+The above Corollary \ref{introcor:visibility} appears in the article \cite{QingZalloum1} by Qing and the author, however, our argument in that paper is incomplete as it relies on Corollary 9.9 of Chapter \RNum{2}.9 in \cite{BH1} which doesn't hold in the full generality of proper CAT(0) spaces.
+More precisely, Corollary 9.9 of Chapter \RNum{2}.9 in \cite{BH1} assumes that the angle between any two points (see Definition 9.4 of Chapter \RNum{2}.9 in \cite{BH1}) in the visual boundary is realized as an angle between two geodesic rays emanating from a certain point $x_0$ in the space, which may not always be the case.
+Therefore, the visibility and the existence of a rank-one isometry results will both be removed in the subsequent updated arXiv version of \cite{QingZalloum1}.
+The mistake above was pointed out to the author by Merlin Incerti-Medici.

 Visibility of the sublinear boundary has a wide range of applications.
 For example, it's used in a current work-in-progress of Merlin Incerti-Medici and the author to show that sublinearly contracting boundaries of certain CAT(0) cube complexes (the ones with a factor system) continuously inject in a the Gromov's boundary of a $\delta$-hyperbolic space.
-The visibility result also seems relevant for current work of Qing and Tran.
 An immediate consequence of the Corollary \ref{introcor:visibility} is the following.

-\begin{introcor} Let $G$ act geometrically on a proper complete CAT(0) space $X$.
+\begin{introcor} Let $G$ act geometrically on a proper CAT(0) space $X$.
 If $X$ contains a sublinearly contracting geodesic ray, then $G$ contains a rank one isometry.

 \end{introcor}